tardis-sn/tardis/docs/io/configuration/components/models/index.rst

     ``t_rad`` and ``dilution_factor`` are the values of the temperature and dilution factor for the first iteration, and will be updated in subsequent iterations (see :ref:`est_and_conv`).
-To prevent these quantities from being changed, you must set the damping constant to zero in the :ref:`Convergence Configuration <conv-config>` in the Monte Carlo section of the configuration file.
+To prevent these quantities from being changed, you must set the damping constant to zero in the :ref:`Damped Convergence Configuration <damped-config>` in the Monte Carlo section of the configuration file.

 CSVY Model Tutorial
 -------------------